Silas' Library

 Vol. 1: Comprising the School of the Soldier; School of the Company; Instruction for Skirmishers;

-Vol. 2 : School of the Battalion; Evolutions of the Brigade; and Directions for Manœuvring the Division and and the Corps D'Armee
+Vol. 2 : School of the Battalion; Evolutions of the Brigade; and Directions for Manœuvring the Division and the Corps D'Armee

 by Brig.
 Gen. William Hopkins Morris, U.S. Vol's (1865)

-Pace's Rifle and Light Infantry Tactics: For the Exercise and Maneuvers of Troops when acting as Light Infantry or Riflemen.
+Rifle and Light Infantry Tactics: For the Exercise and Maneuvers of Troops when acting as Light Infantry or Riflemen.
 Prepared Expressly for the Use of the Militia of the Territory of Utah.
 By Col. William B. Pace, Nauvoo Legion.
 (1865)

-Scott's Militia Tactics: Comprising the Duty of Infantry, Light-infantry and Riflemen by Lt.
+Militia Tactics: Comprising the Duty of Infantry, Light-infantry and Riflemen by Lt.
 Col. Pierce Darrow, Winfield Scott (1821)

-Scanned copies of Scott's :
+Other scanned copies of Scott's :

 School of the Soldier (volume I) (1835)